Jonathan2251/lbd/source/ctrlflow.rst

         t11: ch = brcond t5:1, t16, BasicBlock:ch<if.end 0x10305a338>
       t13: ch = br t11, BasicBlock:ch<if.then 0x10305a288>

-We want to translate them into Cpu0 instruction DAGs as follows,
+We want to translate them into Cpu0 instruction DAGs as follows:

 .. code-block:: console